 Polyurethane condoms have long been the go-to for those with latex allergies.
 But even with the new polyisoprene condom on the market, polyurethane may still be a great choice for lots of couples.
 Compared to latex, polyurethane condoms are thinner and stronger, and tend to have a less constricting fit.
 Polyurethane condoms also transfer heat more efficiently, which some say increases pleasure.

 Unlike other condoms, the non-latex variety are available in male and female versions.
 Worn by women, the female condom is a nitrile (synthetic rubber) sheath that's inserted into a vagina up to eight hours before intercourse.
 Adding extra water-based lube helps increase comfort and decrease noise.
 (Note: female condoms should not to be used together with male condoms.)
-Check out What is a female condom? in the Go Ask Alice! archive for more information about this method.
+Check out What is a female condom? for more information about this method.
 Both latex and non-latex condoms provide comparable protection against sexually transmitted infections (STIs).
 And while they also offer comparable pregnancy protection, non-latex are pricier than latex condoms.

 Lambskin condoms, in contrast, are made from the oldest material on the market — the intestinal membrane of a lamb.
 Small pores make lambskin condoms ineffective in protecting against viruses that cause STIs.
 But they do protect against pregnancy, since the pores are too small for sperm to pass through.
 Lambskin supposedly has a more "natural" feel than latex and polyurethane, although the verdict is still out on how they stack up to polyisoprene condoms in this department.